robzolkos/csscaffold/README.md

 ## What You Get

-- A `reset.css` with a modern CSS reset (the only file with actual styles)
+- A `reset.css` with a modern CSS reset based on [Fizzy's reset](https://github.com/basecamp/fizzy/blob/main/app/assets/stylesheets/web/reset.css)
 - A `colors.css` template showing how to organize your color system
 - `@layer` declarations for CSS cascade control
 - Commented-out examples following fizzy's patterns